bitmovin/bitmovin-player-flutter/doc/ios-spm-migration.md

 Those applications can use the already published native CocoaPods versions but will not receive new native Player releases.
 Disabling SPM is not supported by this release.
 Moving to native Player 3.124.0 also ends iOS 14 support.

-## Release validation

-Before releasing this migration, build and run the example from a clean checkout using the license setup in CONTRIBUTING.md.
-Manually verify Player initialization, starting playback, advancing playback time, and pausing on an iOS device or simulator.
-Player 3.124.0 is published through SPM and was absent from CocoaPods Trunk when this migration was drafted.

-CI builds the iOS example, checks the resolved native version, and rejects Bitmovin pods in the example lockfile.
-Playback verification is performed manually.